nuejs/www/faq/index.md

 ## Do we really need another framework? [fatique]
 ~More than ever!~ We need to radically simplify our stack.
-There are so many build steps in the current stack that only the more savvy TypeScript engineers can understand how it all works.
+There are so many layers and build steps in the current stack that only the most experienced TypeScript engineers   understand how all the pieces work together.

-With Nue, your stack is not just simpler, but [order of magnitude smaller](/docs/why-nue/closer-to-standards.html#be-closer-to-metal).
+With Nue, your stack is not just simpler, but [order of magnitude smaller](/docs/why-nue/closer-to-standards.html).
 There are fewer abstractions, less to learn, fewer headaches, and less room for errors.
 Please read the [backstory](/blog/backstory/) for a deeper rant.

 ## What's up with the word Nue?